ComputeCanada/ansible-mc-hub/README.md

     sp-signing-key.pem
     ````

-5. Create a `configuration.json` file in the current directory according to [Magic Castle UI configuration documentation](https://github.com/ComputeCanada/magic_castle-ui/blob/master/docs/configuration.md).
+5. Create a `configuration.json` file in the current directory according to [MC Hub configuration documentation](https://github.com/ComputeCanada/mc-hub/blob/master/docs/configuration.md).
 Make sure to set `auth_type` to `"SAML"`.

 6. Create a `hosts.yml` file with the proper configuration.